mickeypearce/oradew-vscode/README.md

 - `Import Current File / Import Selected Object`
 - `Compile All Source to DB`
 - `Run tests` (F7)
+- `Populate Package Input` - with changed files from Git history using latest tagged commit as a starting point.
+(Shift + F8)

 ## Important